Nid989/Experiments-on-DRSM-corpus/README.md

 As these notebooks were implemented using google collab, there is a basic setup required to run these notebooks.
 We recommend using google colab for avoinding any complications.

 * Step 1.
-Upload the notebook on google colab and enable the GPU configuration.
+Upload the notebook on google colab or use the link provided in the above table and enable the GPU configuration.
 * Step 2.
 Install all necessary dependencies that are mentioned in the initial cell blocks
 * Step 3.
 Connect the notebook to your google drive. you can see the tutorial [here](https://colab.research.google.com/notebooks/io.ipynb)
 * Step 3.
 Download data using the "wget" command.
 There is one cell dedicated to this command.